 How has the availability of digital tools helped your work, and how have you balanced that out with the presence of analog gear?

 It’s not about the tools, but rather the experience, knowledge, and the ideas.
-Put ten people with the same gear into the same room and let them make their own albums, and out comes (most likely) ten different albums.
+Put ten people with the same gear into the same room and let them make their own albums, and out comes ten different albums.

+Recall is a clear plus of digital.
+It’s appreciated greatly in my profession.
+Tools need to facilitate, and not burden or slow you down.
+In my case, the whole rig of digital gear is interfaced permanently to all the inputs and output of my analog instruments, and I know them all by heart, so when the production cycle kicks in, I can react quickly.
+Making everything accessible leaves more time to hone my ideas.
 However, I do think the so-called “producers” are losing some of their edge nowadays.
 What separates a regular idea from a great idea is the “campfire test”, which means that whatever you create should be able to work around the campfire with a guitar or an acoustic piano.
 You can “produce” a mediocre idea into something clever, but the production flavors cannot fade the foul taste in your mouth if your core musicality is poor.
-This is why I’ve always kept each melody away from my DAWs or notebooks at least two weeks before writing it down.
+This is why I’ve always kept each melody away from my DAWs for at least two weeks before writing it down.
 It feels crucial to let things mature first.